Carbon-Farm-Network/Requirements-Doc/Recipes.md

 ### List

-Like the other lists, with an Add Recipe button.
-In each list item: Inputs, Process, Outputs.
-See if we can fit that on one line across the page.
+Process Section:

-* Inputs: list of resourceConformsTo (resource specification) names of all the inputs
+* Inputs: list of action + resourceConformsTo (resource specification) names of all the inputs (with qty if possible)
 * Process: the process name
-* Outputs: list of  resourceConformsTo (resource specification) names of all the outputs
+* Outputs: list of  action + resourceConformsTo (resource specification) names of all the outputs (with qty if possible)
 ![recipe-list](https://github.com/Carbon-Farm-Network/Requirements-Doc/assets/3776081/5ba68f21-4b40-4614-9526-ac15fadbd880)

-### Recipe page
+Exchange Section:

-Process with it's inputs and outputs on one page.
+* Same columns but they are Primary, Exchange, Reciprocal.

 Process:
 * Name - RecipeProcess.name - required
 * Description - RecipeProcess.note - optional
 * Process specification - RecipeProcess.processConformsTo.name (a drop down of all ProcessSpecifications) - required
-* (leaving out the hasDuration on the UI)
+* hasDuration if we can

 Input (for each one):
 * Action - RecipeFlow.action (drop down of Actions, only the ones where Action.inputOutput is input) - required